All UW-Madison academic programs are required to complete and submit an annual assessment report to the Office of the Provost.

 - What would the program do differently in regard to helping students achieve this outcome if given the opportunity?

 Given this reflection, conclude with how the program adapted/plans to adapt to the changing landscape of instruction with student achievement of the learning outcome at the forefront.
-Also, highlight any summary data that may have been collected about the COVID-19 teaching and learning experience.
-You might elect this option if the program was not able to complete data collection for AY 19-20.
+Also, highlight any summary data that may have been collected about the teaching and learning experience during the pandemic.
+You might elect this option if the program was not able to complete data collection for AY 20-21.
 We anticipate the reflection being no more than two pages.

 Option 2 – Traditional Assessment Report (question #7):